computationalAstroUAM/haloscope/README.md

 # HALOSCOPE - Halo PropertieS having Covariance Preserved with Environment

+## Citation

+If you use this code, please cite the following paper:

+> The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE, [Ramakrishnan et al., 2024](https://arxiv.org/abs/2410.07361)

+## ConditionalMultiVariateGaussian
 This repository contains the `ConditionalMultiVariateGaussian` class, a model for predicting high-resolution dark matter halo properties conditioned on their local density environments.
 The model leverages conditional multivariate Gaussian modeling and supports customizable linear constraints on predictions.
 ---